 Manfred Werder was born 1965 and is a composer, performer and curator.
 His work focuses on possibilities of rendering the practices regarding composition and field.
 His recent scores have featured either found sentences from poetry and philosophy, or found words from whatever impacts.
 His performances, both indoors and outdoors, aim at letting appear the world’s natural abundance.
 Earlier works include stück 1998, a 4000 page score whose nonrecurring and intermittent performative realization has been ongoing since December 1997.

-Nate Wooley is one of the rising stars of the American experimental scene, a trumpet virtuoso whose musical explorations have taken him through ecstatic jazz, free improvisation, drone composition, and noise into a place very much his own, characterised by intense dynamics, an acute awareness of space, and a complex and organic sense of structure.
+Nate Wooley is a trumpet virtuoso whose musical explorations have taken him through ecstatic jazz, free improvisation, drone composition, and noise into a place very much his own, characterised by intense dynamics, an acute awareness of space, and a complex and organic sense of structure.
 Recent collaborators include John Zorn, Chris Corsano, Akron/Family, Peter Evans, Wolf Eyes, Joe Morris, and Evan Parker.